Jarecb/Splurg_World/FUTURE_WORK.md

 # TO DO
-1. Remove unnecessary comments
+1. Add some default welcome text in the Stat Panel on simulation load
-2. Add some default welcome text in the Stat Panel on simulation load
+2. General code review
-3. General code review
+3. More unit tests
-4. More unit tests
+4. Winner Screen

 # Concepts
 Things that I might like to add